-While Valley Forge National Historical Park is dedicated to the story of the American Revolution, another nearby attraction honors all of our nation’s heroes.
+While Valley Forge National Historical Park is dedicated to the story of the American Revolution, another nearby attraction honors all our nation’s heroes.
 The Medal of Honor Grove, on the grounds of the Freedoms Foundation at Valley Forge, memorializes Medal of Honor recipients from throughout American military history.
 Admission to the 52-acre site is always free.

-Nearly 60 miles of trails traverse Montgomery County, offering endless challenges for hikers and bikers to explore the Philadelphia suburbs and countryside.
+More than 90 miles of trails traverse Montgomery County, offering endless challenges for hikers and bikers to explore the Philadelphia suburbs and countryside.
 The Schuylkill River Trail connects Valley Forge Park with Philadelphia, carving a path through Conshohocken and Norristown.
 The 20-mile Perkiomen Trail connects Green Lane Park to the John James Audubon Center at Mill Grove.
 And the Wissahickon Trail connects Fort Washington State Park to Philadelphia.

-Ambler - Free parking weekdays from 12 noon to 2 p.m.; daily after 6 p.m.; and all day Sunday.
+Ambler - Free parking weekdays from 12 noon to 2 p.m.; daily after 6 p.m.; and all day Sunday

-Ardmore - Free parking weekdays and Saturdays after 6 p.m. and all-day Sunday.
+Ardmore - Free parking weekdays and Saturdays after 6 p.m. and all day Sunday

-Jenkintown - Free parking at the public library with no time limit.
+Jenkintown - Free parking at the public library with no time limit

-Skippack - Always free.
+Skippack - Always free